thermalGrace/sensors_to_HA/data_handler/README.md

 # Data Handler / Dashboard

-Streamlit dashboard that listens to MQTT topics from Pico 2W sensors, computes thermal comfort, and lets users ask an LLM for guidance.
-Sensor snapshots are persisted to CSV for later analysis and for the LLM prompt.
+Streamlit dashboard that listens to MQTT topics from Pico 2W sensors, pulls outdoor weather from Buienradar, computes thermal comfort, and lets users ask an LLM for guidance.
+Sensor snapshots (including weather) are persisted to CSV for later analysis and for the LLM prompt.

 ## Files and roles
 - `streamlit_app.py` — Main Streamlit entry; sets up navigation, starts the MQTT listener thread, renders pages, and persists snapshots to `live_metrics.csv`.